agrata04/HMI_task_EmotiW/README.md

 All the pre-requistis are included in src .see src files for more information

-This is the demo code.
+This is the demo code.(see demo.py)

 from ReadVideoToImage import ReadImg